-In terms of the strategic green infrastructure provision required as a result of Hemel Garden Communities growth, Regulation 18 Local Plan Appendix 4b identifies a new Country Park to be required at East Hemel Hempstead (North), and a new Country park which could also incorporate SANG requirements and provision at North Hemel Hempstead and East Hemel Hempstead (South).
-In addition to Country Parks, it has been identified that access and improvements to the Nickey Line and connection to and delivery of the HGC Green Loop should be provided at: East Hemel Hempstead (Central), East Hemel Hempstead (North), and North Hemel Hempstead.
+In terms of the strategic green infrastructure provision required as a result of Hemel Garden Communities growth, Regulation 18 Local Plan Appendix 4b141 identifies a new Country Park to be required at East Hemel Hempstead (North), which could also incorporate SANG requirements and SANG provision at North Hemel Hempstead and East Hemel Hempstead (South).
+In addition to the Country Park, it has been identified that access and improvements to the Nickey Line and connection to and delivery of the HGC Green Loop should be provided at: East Hemel Hempstead (Central), East Hemel Hempstead (North), and North Hemel Hempstead.
 At East Hemel Hempstead (South) the HGC green loop should be delivered to provide a connection to Bunkers Park and the wider route via Bunkers Lane.